Why Some City Hotels Charge Resort Fees or Surcharges and How to Avoid Them

 3. Airport Hotel

 While airport hotels don't generally have “resort fees,” they're especially prone to adding other bogus charges, since their guests are typically only booking one night stays and are less likely to become repeat guests.
-Take for example the Renaissance LAX, which as Gary points out, charges a “daily hotel worker protection ordinance surcharge-local fee” of $8.70 + tax per room per night.
+Take for example the Renaissance LAX, which charges a surcharge “to comply with LA Hotel Worker Protection Ordinance,” this used to be $8.70 + tax per room per night, and in less than two years, it's increased to $14 per night.
+At least, with the recently passed California Ban on Junk Fees, the fee is now disclosed upfront underneath the daily rate:

 .